wildlarva/mcdecoder/src_docs/spec_mc_desc.rst

     NOTE: This is an LSB in a field, not in an instruction.

-instructions.match_condition: Condition an instruction applys
+instructions.match_condition
 ========================================================================================================

-:code:`match_condition` defines the bit condition when an instruction applys.
+:code:`match_condition` defines the condition when an instruction applys.
 The following condition types are supported.

 * Equality: The equality between a field value and a given value.